 We returned to the US to live in 1971, where I finally experienced the weather I thought was supposed to be normal – but it wasn’t normal to me.
 Later in life, as I moved further and further from the equator, I also had to get used to the idea that the days grew shorter and longer over the course of a year – the seasonal amount of daylight hadn’t changed enough in Thailand for me to notice.

 Living in the US and Italy, I became accustomed to the changes of season in northern climates, though I never liked the short days and long nights of winter.
-I got used to having four seasons, and knowing the months when they would occur.
+I got used to having four seasons, and knowing the months when those seasons would occur.
 My birthday in late November was always going to be cold (and often fell on the Thanksgiving holiday weekend).
 Christmas lights make sense because it’s a dark time of year – Brendan and I tended to keep them up all winter in our San Jose home.
 The rollback of daylight savings time in November, resulting in a 5pm sunset, plunged us into literal and emotional gloom every year.

-We escaped about half of this year’s US winter, because we arrived in Sydney on December 23rd – one of the longest days of the year, with over 14 hours of daylight.
+We escaped about half of this year’s US winter because we arrived in Sydney on December 23rd – one of the longest days of the year, with over 14 hours of daylight.
 There were many weeks of warm days after that, although this summer has been cooler than usual and very rainy (unprecedented flooding rains for the time of year in New South Wales this week – thanks, climate change!).
 Now it’s the autumn equinox and we’re heading into winter.
 Which won’t be much of a winter by US/Canada/Europe standards: the average low temperature in July, the coldest month of the year, is 8C/47F – even San Jose gets colder than that.
 And the average high that month is 17C/62F.
-I did not bother to bring sweaters or heavy winter coats to Australia.
+I did not bother to bring sweaters to Australia.

 The reversed seasons are somewhat disorienting – this time last year, my San Jose garden was well underway.